kinkscene/kinkscene.github.io/content/notes/Wicked Grounds.md

 # Cafe

 Wicked Grounds previously operated a kink-friendly coffee shop.
-It was a gathering place and home to many [munches](/tags/munches) in San Francisco's [[notes/South of Market|South of Market]] neighborhood.
+It was a gathering place and home to many [munches](/tags/munches) in San Francisco's [[South of Market]] neighborhood.
 In a [blog post](https://archive.is/QoXZZ) on June 21, 2023 it was announced that the physical location would be closing on June 30th.

 # Wicked Annex